 It’s a distressing image.
 A sea turtle lies dead among plastic debris on a beach, seemingly a victim of our global pollution crisis.

 If the pictures are stark, so are the figures.
-An estimated 10m tonnes of plastic ends up in the oceans each year.
-Almost 5bn tonnes has gone to landfill since the post-war boom in production.
+An estimated 10 million tonnes of plastic ends up in the oceans each year.
+Almost 5 billion tonnes has gone to landfill since the post-war boom in production.
+We get through 1 trillion plastic bags each year worldwide.
 It takes around 500 years for a plastic bottle to biodegrade.
 And less than 10% of plastic is recycled.

-With marine life facing ‘irreparable damage’ according to the UN’s oceans director, and recent research emphasising the impact of land-based plastic pollution, solutions are urgently needed.
+With marine life facing ‘irreparable damage’ according to the Director of UN-Oceans, and recent research emphasising the impact of land-based plastic pollution, solutions are urgently needed.